 Please use our guide as a way to help spread awareness of proper vocabulary concerning disabilities and feel free to share this information, where you can, too!

-Our information is provided by the www.gov.uk website, as well as other recommendations provided by disability-specific charities.
+Our information is provided by the www.gov.uk website, recommendations provided by disability-specific charities and through our own experiences.
 Of course, it is worth bearing in mind that everyone is different, and some people may prefer specific terms or make reference to themselves in a particular way, and this should always be respected.

-Below are some examples of appropriate and inappropriate, general terminology:
+Below are some examples of appropriate and inappropriate general terminology:

 In regards to a general group of people who have disabilities-

 Unacceptable: ‘The disabled’, ‘the handicapped’

 Acceptable: ‘Has (name of the condition, e.g. Asperger’s, depression, epilepsy)’